 The process of completing an EIRA form

 The entire process of filling out, reviewing and signing off the form takes place online.

-- The Principal Investigator (PI) completes the form and passes it to a Second Reader along with the research grant proposal.
+- The Principal Investigator (PI) completes the form and sends it to a Second Reader.

-- The DREO will review issues for action and include the form in the Departmental Annual Monitoring Report.
+- The DREO will review issues for action and inclusion in the Departmental Annual Monitoring Report.

 If you need advice on identifying or assessing ethical issues or completing the form, you should contact your DREO.